 Read More: Best Football Movies on Netflix

 11. 7 Anos (2016)

-Picture this – a highly successful company, four founders with similar credentials, all four of them are blind, and a massive tax fraud has been detected.
-‘7 Anos’ deals with the dilemma of the right vs. the wrong and who should turn themselves out and save the other three.
+Picture this — a highly successful company, four founders with similar credentials, all four of them are blind, and a massive tax fraud has been detected.
+‘7 Anos’ deals with the dilemma of the right vs. the wrong and who should turn themselves in and save the other three.
 Flabbergasted by the lack of choice and an increasing conflict of interest, the four friends decide to hire a mediator who would assess who should take the fall out of the four of them and save the other three.
 Perhaps ‘7 Anos’ is the movie equivalent of how to correct a wrong with another wrong.
 Thoughts?

 Read More: Best Disaster Movies on Netflix

 Carlos and Irene accidentally meet each other at a coffee library.
 They begin a close friendship and start having small conversations and walks together, without falling in love.
 The conditions for their so-called “friendship” are simple – they won’t talk about their pasts; they won’t ask each other their birth names; they won’t contact each other by modern means of communication; and they won’t fall for each other.
 However, later, Irene finds out that Carlos is the husband of Maria, who was in love with Jorge, Irene’s boyfriend.
 Interestingly, Jorge has recently split with Irene citing his newfound love.
 Both Carlos and Irene have two choices – either save their existing relationships or form a new one together.

 Read More: Best Horror Movies on Netflix